Yvan Keller: Murders and subsequent investigation

-In January 1994, at Burnhaupt-le-Haut, Rue Basse resident Marie Winterholer was found dead in her bed, lying on her back.
+On 21 January 1994, at 10 Rue Basse in Burnhaupt-le-Haut, 79-year-old Marie Winterholer was found dead in her bed, lying on her back.
 The doctor concluded that it was a natural death and issued a burial permit.

-On 12 March 1994, at 11 Rue Basse, a man named Germain had decided to visit his 86-year-old mother, Ernestine Mang.
+On 12 March 1994, at 11 Rue Basse, Germain Mang visited his 86-year-old mother, Ernestine Mang.
 Just behind the door, he was surprised to find an old butter churn, which had been stored in the house's cellar for years.
 He then found his mother dead in bed, lying on her back.
 He was surprised that the bedding was flawlessly drawn because Ernestine had trouble moving due to hip problems.
 Because of this, Germain was convinced that it wasn't her who had moved the churn.

 On 27 April 1994, at 22 Rue Basse, 77-year-old Augusta Wassmer was also found dead in her bed, lying on her back.
 No break-in was observed, but her daughter Marie-Françoise Roecklin found that the bed was too well done.
 The autopsy concluded with a death by cardiac arrest, probably "due to great fear".
 Later, Marie-Françoise noticed that Augusta's bank card and a key to the house had disappeared and that the card had been used in Mulhouse to make three withdrawals.

 After his arrest, Keller claimed to be responsible for the murders of 150 people; Keller was implicated in 23 murders of old ladies, but is suspected of having killed 40.

 As a landscape gardener, Keller could easily locate the houses of his victims.
 He killed old people so he could steal their valuables, such as money, paintings, and jewels, which he would later sell to junk dealers.
 He would repeat the same scenario each time: he suffocated his victims in their bed, then remade the bed to perfection so it would look like a natural death.